Necessary Maintenance #8532

 findByLabel (and other accessors of that ilk) for a type that does not have a dictionary?

-#2 Updated by Christopher Green almost 5 years ago
+#2 Updated by Christopher Green about 5 years ago

 The question is, whether it is an immediately-fatal error to request a product for which you do not have a dictionary even if that product is not present.
 Users are used to being able to do the